disorn-inc/udacity_traf_classify/Writeup.md

 #### Solution Approach

-In average the trained model correctly classifies traffic on the validation set in 96% cases, on the training set in 99% cases and on the test set in 93.5% cases.
+In average the trained model correctly classifies traffic on the validation set in 94% cases, on the training set in 99% cases and on the test set in 92.5% cases.
 The decimal part mostly depends on the data shuffling that is random.
-The best result I observed was 97% of correct classifications on the validation set; unfortunately, that model was overfitted and performed worse on other images.
+unfortunately, that model was overfitted and performed worse on other images.

 The code can be found in section *Step 2: Design and Test a Model Architecture*,